cwendorf/EASI/docs/examples/BodyWellOneDataExample.md

 ## Wellbeing        106.000   5.055   1.162  -0.935   0.595
 ```

-Next, we can get the correlation among the variables.
+Then we can get the correlation among the variables.

 ```r
 describeCorrelations(BodyWellOneData)